quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Application Limited Sending

-The congestion window should not be increased in slow start or congestion avoidance when it is not fully utilized.
+The congestion window should not be increased in slow start or congestion avoidance when it is not sufficiently utilized.
 The congestion window could be under-utilized due to insufficient application data or flow control credit.

+A sender MAY use the pipeACK method described in section 4.3 of {{?RFC7661}}
+to determine if the congestion window is sufficiently utilized.

 A sender that paces packets (see {{pacing}}) might delay sending packets and not fully utilize the congestion window due to this delay.
 A sender